ozmodiar192/washyobutt/README.md

 Consumer Secret: This is the private half of the consumer keys.
 It’s not transmitted like the consumer key is.
 You know this, and twitter knows this.
 It’s analogous to your password.
 It’ll be used later to compute authentication information.

-Access Token: Since my “applicatoin” is acting on my behalf and posting tweets as me, I need an access token.
+Access Token: Since my “application” is acting on my behalf and posting tweets as me, I need an access token.
 You use your consumer keys to tell twitter "I'm the washyobutt application", so now you need to use the access token to tell it that I'm a user who is allowed to post.
 The consumer key is application-based, and the access token is user-based within the context of the application.

 Access Token Secret: This is the secret part of your access token.
 It’s pretty-much the same deal as the consumer secret; it’s the private half of the exchange.